Having a crawl space with a dirt floor can result in air quality problems, mostly from humidity and moulds

 The best insulation would be a closed cell, two-pound spray foam, which acts as a vapour barrier and insulation.
 Installing batt insulation from below is typically more difficult and does not provide as high of an R rating nor the seal of spray foam.
 With batt insulation, you’ll need a vapour barrier — and that has to be on the warm side of the insulation, next to the floor.
 A third option is would be a combination of a vapour barrier, rigid foam and batt insulation.
 The rigid foam should be fit tight and sealed on all edges with acoustic caulking.

-Consult mr natural™ environmental engineers to discover a solution that is right for you.
+Consult mr natural™ environmental group to discover a solution that is right for you.